Alex Morgan: 2019 FIFA World Cup

 In the lead up to the 2019 FIFA Women's World Cup, Morgan scored her 100th career international goal in a friendly vs Australia on April 4, 2019.
 As a leader of the USWNT at the 2019 FIFA Women's World Cup, Morgan scored five goals in the opening group game against Thailand to equal the World Cup single-game goals record set by Michelle Akers in 1991.
 Morgan also registered three assists in the game.
 The team's 13–0 scoreline set a new record for margin of victory in a World Cup match.
 On July 2, 2019, Morgan became the first woman to score a world cup goal on her birthday, in a 2–1 win over England to reach the 2019 FIFA Women's World Cup final.
 In the final on July 7, Morgan helped win a penalty that was later converted by Megan Rapinoe to open the scoring, as the United States defeated the Netherlands 2–0.
-Morgan was awarded the tournament's Silver Boot; finishing as the joint-top scorer with six goals but losing out to Megan Rapinoe on a fewest minutes tiebreaker.
-She was named to the bench in the opening friendly of the Victory Tour against Ireland but was unused before being ruled out for the rest with a season-ending ankle injury.
+Morgan was awarded the tournament's Silver Boot, finishing as the joint-top scorer with six goals but losing out to Megan Rapinoe on a fewest-minutes tiebreaker.
+She was named to the bench in the opening friendly of the Victory Tour against Ireland but was unused, and then was ruled out for the rest of the games with a season-ending ankle injury.